Muskoka Lakes: Economy

 Timber was initially the greatest economic attraction for the region.
 The soil is poor and rocky and consequently is not especially suited to agriculture.

 As the resource industries dried up, the area soon embraced tourism as its economic base because of its proximity to Toronto and the rest of Southern Ontario.
 For many Ontarians, this is the centre of cottage country.

 The Muskoka Lakes Township Public Libraries offers research, literature, and cultural resources to local residents.
 The libraries consist of the Norma and Miller Alloway Muskoka Lakes Library main branch in the town of Port Carling, and three small branches housed in the community centres of Bala, Milford Bay, and Walker's Point.

 Government

-Muskoka is governed by an elected Town Council consisting of a Mayor, District Councillors and Councillors representing each of the town's three wards.
+The Township of Muskoka Lakes is governed by an elected Town Council consisting of the Mayor, Peter Kelly, District Councillors and Councillors representing each of the town's three wards.
 In addition, three Regional Councillors each represent a ward each.
 The Mayor and Councillors sit on the Muskoka County Council.